Savindudam/MINIGAMES/README.md

 - Built-in sound effects (Web Audio API) — toggle on/off with the speaker icon
 - Fully responsive — plays perfectly on phone, tablet, or desktop
 - Zero dependencies — one single HTML file does everything
-- Clean, human-friendly code — I wrote it so it’s easy to understand, modify, or expand later

 I focused on making every detail feel good to use: no lag, no annoying pop-ups, just pure joy.

 ---